-The AED Plus automatically performs maintenance testing during periodic self tests.
-However, if a qualified technical professional wishes to test the AED Plus further, the following checkout procedure can be followed:
+The Fully Automatic AED Plus automatically performs maintenance testing during periodic self tests.
+However, if a qualified technical professional wishes to test the Fully Automatic AED Plus further, the following checkout procedure can be followed:

-- 1. Connect an AED Plus Simulator/Tester (or equivalent) to the AED Plus electrode connector. - 2.
-Power on the simulator and AED Plus.
-Verify that all of the following occur: - The status indicator (located on the left side of the handle) initially displays a red "X" which changes to a green check (✓) within 4 to 5 seconds after the AED Plus is turned on. - All top panel user interface lights (LEDs) illuminate sequentially. - The AED Plus issues the UNIT OK voice prompt within 5 seconds after power-up (and displays the message if equipped with an LCD). - If the AED Plus has an LCD, the message "SHOCKS: 0" appears in the upper left corner and the elapsed time (since power-up) appears in the upper right corner of the screen. - 3.
-Using the simulator, input a VF rhythm to the AED Plus.
-Verify that after the AED Plus proceeds through its sequence of victim assessment prompts, it: - analyzes the ECG rhythm - issues the SHOCK ADVISED voice prompt - · charges the defibrillator - issues the DON'T TOUCH PATIENT, PRESS FLASHING SHOCK BUTTON voice prompt - 4.
-Verify that the charge ready tone is heard and that the Shock Button illuminates. - 5.
-Press the Shock Button and verify that the simulator shows that a shock was delivered.
+- 1. Connect an Fully Automatic AED Plus Simulator/Tester (or equivalent) to the Fully Automatic AED Plus electrode connector. - 2.
+Power on the simulator and Fully Automatic AED Plus.
+Verify that all of the following occur: - The status indicator (located on the left side of the handle) initially displays a red "X" which changes to a green check (✓) within 4 to 5 seconds after the Fully Automatic AED Plus is turned on. - All top panel user interface lights (LEDs) illuminate sequentially. - The Fully Automatic AED Plus issues the UNIT OK voice prompt within 5 seconds after power-up (and displays the message if equipped with an LCD). - If the Fully Automatic AED Plus has an LCD, the message "SHOCKS: 0" appears in the upper left corner and the elapsed time (since power-up) appears in the upper right corner of the screen. - 3.
+Using the simulator, input a VF rhythm to the Fully Automatic AED Plus.
+Verify that after the Fully Automatic AED Plus proceeds through its sequence of victim assessment prompts, it: - analyzes the ECG rhythm - issues the SHOCK ADVISED voice prompt - · charges the defibrillator - issues the DON'T TOUCH PATIENT, ANALYZING and SHOCK WILL BE DELIVERED IN THREE (TWO), (ONE) voice prompts - 4.
+Verify that the shock tone is heard and that the Shock Indicator illuminates when the shock is automatically delivered. - 5.
 Verify that the message "Shocks: 1" displays on LCD screen. - NOTE This test checks the device's ability to defibrillate.
 It does not, however, verify that the correct defibrillation energy was delivered.
-A defibrillator analyzer should be used in place of the AED Plus simulator/tester to verify the accuracy of the delivered energy. - 6.
-Following shock delivery, verify that the AED Plus issues the START CPR messages. - 7.
+A defibrillator analyzer should be used in place of the Fully Automatic AED Plus simulator/tester to verify the accuracy of the delivered energy. - 6.
+Following shock delivery, verify that the Fully Automatic AED Plus issues the START CPR messages. - 7.
 Activate the simulator's CPR function.
 Verify that the adaptive metronome begins to beep and that the following voice prompts/messages are issued within 60 seconds: PUSH HARDER followed by GOOD COMPRESSIONS. - 8.
 After approximately two minutes of CPR, verify that the STOP CPR prompt is issued.
 Set the simulator to Normal Sinus Rhythm (NSR) and verify that a new ECG analysis begins. - 9.
 Verify that a NO SHOCK ADVISED prompt is issued. - 10.
-Turn the AED Plus and Simulator off.
+Turn the Fully Automatic AED Plus and Simulator off.

-See "Preparing the AED Plus for Use" on page 15 for instructions on placing the AED Plus back into service.
+See "Preparing the Fully Automatic AED Plus for Use" on page 15 for instructions on placing the Fully Automatic AED Plus back into service.